All degree requirements are subject to the provisions and notices in the Undergraduate Catalog. Information is valid through August 2015.

 *Dynamics and Structure of Earth, GEOL 335 (4)

 *Electives in GEOL and/or co-disciplinary area

 *Chemistry, math, and science requirements not completed in freshman and sophomore years.

 Senior Year, at NIU:

 Geology Emphasis: Geologic Field Work, GEOL 478 and 479 (6), in Wyoming and S. Dakota: six weeks.

 Environmental Geosciences Emphasis: Field Methods, GEOL 477 (4), in central and northern Illinois: four weeks.

-The Department of Geology and Environmental Geosciences has 13 full-time faculty members and around 45 graduate students and 95 undergraduate majors, an excellent student/faculty ratio allowing close interaction and a dedication to our students' academic success.
+The Department of Geology and Environmental Geosciences has 12 full-time faculty members and approximately 40 graduate students and 95 undergraduate majors, an excellent student/faculty ratio allowing close interaction and dedication to our students' academic success.
 Geology courses for majors are taught by geology faculty who hold Ph.D.s in their specializations and are committed to both teaching and research.
 Undergraduates are encouraged to share in research activities through senior theses, independent study projects, and the college's Undergraduate Research Apprenticeship Program.